Persata/plaits/docs.md

 # Group Form Request Parsing

-## Intelligent Parsing [/]

-If you are using the [Express](http://expressjs.com/) framework, you can have the module intelligently parse requests made to your routes.
+If you are using the [Express](http://expressjs.com/) framework, you can have the module parse requests made to your routes.

 This will analyse your GET and POST parameters, and assign the values to the form as they are found.